Personal Backup Version 6

 All other security copies and of course all normal files will be retained.

-Bear in mind that in this case you must specify only the fixed part (without placeholder) in the settings for the selection of security copies (see above).
+Entries for the directory prefixes are not required in this case, only filename suffixes must be specified in the settings (see above).
+Bear in mind that you must insert exactly the same value as has been used for backup.
 In addition you can select on which type of security copy (previous versions or on synchronization deleted versions) the deletion will be applied.

 Retain empty directories - after deleting all selected files, possibly remaining empty directories will not be deleted.
 So the entire directory structure will be retained.